elsiechu0402/portfolio3_operations_simulation/docs/index.md

 <div class="results-explanation" markdown="1">

 Table 4 compares the bottleneck indicators and performance changes relative to the baseline.
-In the baseline configuration, the packer had the highest utilization (**0.947**), and packing had the longest average waiting time (**42.093 minutes**), indicating that packing was the main bottleneck.
+In the baseline configuration, the packer had the highest utilization of **0.947**, and packing had the longest average waiting time of **42.093 minutes**, indicating that packing was the main bottleneck.
 After one packer was added, total waiting time decreased by **82.603%** and completion time decreased by **60.586%**.
 Balanced Capacity produced the largest overall improvement, with throughput increasing by **17.467 orders** and total waiting time decreasing by **86.439%**.

 </div>